 When you foam roll, you’re basically applying pressure to the areas of muscles that are tightened or have adhesions.
-This pressure brings blood flow to the area, which helps to flush out any waste products that come from over-training or the build up of everyday movements.
-The relief you feel might not last too long, but it’s worth noting that foam rolling can bring some extra blood flow to these areas to decrease pain.
+This pressure brings blood flow to the area.
+As a result, it helps to flush out any waste products that come from over-training or the build-up of everyday movements.
+The relief you feel might not last too long.
+However, it’s worth noting that foam rolling can bring some extra blood flow to these areas to decrease pain.

-And piggy-backing off of increasing sensory awareness of parts of the body – there may be areas that don’t move enough or get enough stimulation in daily life.
-Foam rolling these areas can possibly “re-awaken” them and promote better movement patterns due to this heightened awareness.
+There may be areas that don’t move enough or get enough stimulation in daily life.
+Foam rolling these areas can promote better movement patterns due to this heightened awareness.

 Like every tool out there, there’s nothing that is perfect.
 We need to incorporate a LOT of different mechanisms to achieve optimal movement health.
-At the end of the day, it’s MOVEMENT that gets us what we’re looking for – lengthening, increasing blood flow, and training our brains to pick up on proper movement patterns – like our thoracic mobility series focused on when gaining mobility in the thoracic spine.
+At the end of the day, it’s MOVEMENT that gets us what we’re looking for – lengthening, increasing blood flow, and training our brains to pick up on proper movement patterns.
+Our thoracic mobility series focused on when gaining mobility in the thoracic spine.

 But that’s not to say that foam rolling should be frowned upon or can’t be used to help you out.
 Learning how to foam roll correctly and how to foam roll more than just your IT band or lower back can complement your recovery plans.